karthickbalaji/springmvc-webapp-sample/README.md

 This is a maven artifact, It can be imported to eclipse as Maven Project and run as 'Maven Install'

-Alternatively, it can be run from CLI at root of src folder as
+Alternatively, it can be run from command prompt at root of src folder as

 ```
 	mvn clean install